savonet/book/audio.md

 #### Under the hood: the `cross` operator

-In the case you want to customize transitions between tracks, you should use the `cross` operator which allows the fully specify which transition we should apply.
+In the case you want to customize transitions between tracks, you should use the `cross`\indexop{cross} operator which allows the fully specify which transition we should apply.
 In fact, the `crossfade` operator is itself programmed in the standard library using the `cross` operator.
 This operator takes as argument `duration` the duration of the fade (whose default value is 5 seconds), a function specifying the